Tim Collins (British Army officer)

 Colonel Timothy Thomas Cyril Collins OBE (born 30 April 1960) is a retired Northern Irish military officer in the British Army.
-He is best known for his role in the Iraq War in 2003, and his eve-of-battle speech, a copy of which apparently hung in the White House's Oval Office.
-He is currently Chairman (and co-founder) of intelligence-based security services company Horus Global.
+Before the Iraq War in 2003, he gave an eve-of-battle speech which was widely reported.
+United States President George W. Bush later had a copy of it displayed in the White House's Oval Office.
+He is the chairman and co-founder of intelligence-based security services company Horus Global.
+He unsuccessfully stood for the Ulster Unionist Party in the seat of North Down in the 2024 United Kingdom general election.

 Early life

 Collins was born and raised in Belfast, Northern Ireland, where he grew up during The Troubles.
 He was educated at the Royal Belfast Academical Institution before attending Queen's University of Belfast, where he gained a degree in economics.

 Military career

 After graduating from university, Collins was accepted into the Royal Military Academy Sandhurst, from where he was commissioned into the Royal Signals as a second lieutenant on a short service commission on 2 October 1981.
 He was promoted to lieutenant with seniority from 7 April 1982.
 He transferred to the Royal Irish Rangers on 18 October 1982.
 He switched to a full commission on 22 October 1984, and was promoted captain on 7 October 1985.